nubenetes/awesome-kubernetes/docs/kubernetes-operators-controllers.md

 - [digitalis-io/vals-operator](https://github.com/digitalis-io/vals-operator) Kubernetes Operator to sync secrets between different secret backends and Kubernetes
 - [banzaicloud/thanos-operator 🌟](https://github.com/banzaicloud/thanos-operator) Thanos Operator is a Kubernetes operator to manage Thanos stack deployment on Kubernetes.
 - [cloud-bulldozer/benchmark-operator: The Chuck Norris of cloud benchmarks](https://github.com/cloud-bulldozer/benchmark-operator) The intent of this Operator is to deploy common workloads to establish a performance baseline of Kubernetes cluster on your provider.
+- [pravega/pravega-operator](https://github.com/pravega/pravega-operator) Pravega Kubernetes Operator.
+Pravega is an open source distributed storage service implementing Streams.
+It offers Stream as the main primitive for the foundation of reliable storage systems: a high-performance, durable, elastic, and unlimited append-only byte stream with strict ordering and consistency.
+The Pravega Operator manages Pravega clusters deployed to Kubernetes and automates tasks related to operating a Pravega cluster.The operator itself is built with the Operator framework.

 ## Operator Capability Levels
 - [Operator Capability Levels](https://operatorframework.io/operator-capabilities/) Operators come in different maturity levels in regards to their lifecycle management capabilities for the application or workload they deliver.
 The capability models aims to provide guidance in terminology to express what features users can expect from an Operator.